helgpro/TEQ/STRAIN/README.md

 ## Plot Tools

-By 'Plot Tools', we mean an array of shell ([Bash](https://www.gnu.org/software/bash/)) scripts that can be used to plot `StrainTensor.py` results.
-These scripts actualy use [GMT](http://gmt.soest.hawaii.edu/) to perform the plotting.
+By 'Plot Tools', we mean an array of shell  scripts that can be used to plot `StrainTensor.py` results.
+These scripts actualy use  to perform the plotting.
 The scripts are efficient, ready-to-use.

 It is by no means mandatory to use these scripts to plot the results; users can use their own tools and/or scripts to do so.
 Actually, this is a totaly independent part of the Project and can be skipped alltogether.

 These scripts, are found under `StrainTool/plot`

-# Installation

-## Prerequisites

-To install the Project, you will need:

-*   [python](https://www.python.org/downloads/); the installation has been tested under Versions 2.7 and 3.6 and both work fine.
-*   [NumPy](http://www.numpy.org/); NumPy is the fundamental package for scientific computing with Python.
-*   [SciPy](https://www.scipy.org/); SciPy is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
-Actually, we are only using the [SciPy.linalg](https://docs.scipy.org/doc/scipy/reference/linalg.html) and [SciPy.spatial](https://docs.scipy.org/doc/scipy/reference/spatial.html) modules.

-Both `NumPy` and `SciPy` have extended installation guides for most, if not all, operating systems.

-To use the [Plot Tools](#plot_tools_pck) bundle, you must have [GMT](http://gmt.soest.hawaii.edu/) (> 5.0.0) installed, along with a variety of UNIX-based tools.
-If you are on a UNIX/Linux operating system, most or all of them are pre-installed.

-## Installation Procedure

 To install the Project, you actualy only need to install the [pystrain](pystrain_pkg) package.
 What this means, is that python will see that the package modules are build and extracted to a suitable folder on your local system (something like `/usr/lib/python2.7/site-packages/` on a UNIX-like system).
 After this step, you will be able to make use of the modules in the package, both for running `StrainTool.py` and for any new program you may wish to code.
 [StrainTensor.py](#straintensor_prg) and [Plot Tools](#plot_tools_pck) are programs, so you do not to "install" them.